ruandre/gulp-email/README.md

 A gulp recipe for quick HTML email projects.

-## Note:
+## :warning: Note:

-This is a number of years old but it may still to useful to someone.
+This is a number of years old but it may still be useful to someone.

 I'll try to keep the dependencies up to date.